Blake Brockermeyer: Professional career

-Coaching
+Coaching and Analyst

 Brockermeyer returned to Fort Worth where he began coaching, first at the middle school but later at the high school level.
 He served various roles at All Saints Episcopal School in Fort Worth, Texas, for 12 seasons, where he was part of five State Championship teams.
 In 2018 he joined the SMU Mustangs football staff as Defensive Quality Control Analyst, where he worked for two seasons.
 In 2021 he was hired as the offensive line coach for the Sea Lions of The Spring League.

-That league folded and Brockermeyer later became an analyst for 247sports.
+That league folded and Brockermeyer later became an analyst for 247sports and CBS Sports.

 Honors

-Brockermeyer was inducted into the Sun Bowl Hall of Fame and to in the University of Texas Hall of Honor in 2015.
+Brockermeyer was inducted into the Sun Bowl Hall of Fame - Legends of the Sun Bowl - in 2013 and into the University of Texas Hall of Honor in 2015.

 Personal life

 Brockermeyer married his wife, Kristy, in 1996.
 The couple has four sons: Jack, Luke, Tommy and James.
 His oldest son, Jack, graduated from Rice University in May 2020.
-Luke played linebacker for the University of Texas before graduating in 2023.
-James plays offensive line for the University of Miami.
-James's twin brother Tommy originally also played offensive line for the University of Alabama but transferred in 2023 to TCU.
+Luke played linebacker for the University of Texas, where he was an Honorable Mention All-Big 12 selection in 2021, before graduating in 2023.
+His twin sons James and Tommy were recruited by Texas but committed to Alabama.
+James played two seasons at Alabama, then transferred to TCU for his junior year and as of 2025 plays offensive line for the University of Miami.
+James's twin brother Tommy originally also played offensive line for the University of Alabama and transferred in 2023 to TCU, but after the 2023 season he "retired" from football.